 My research interests are in the management of project uncertainty, especially in safety-critical environments such as civil nuclear, aerospace and oil and gas industries.
 I continue to work closely with a number of project management organisations in the engineering and nuclear sectors.

 My pedagogic research is centred on technology enhanced teaching and learning, both in large class and blended learning environments.
 I am recognised as an excellent university teacher and have innovated extensively in my UG and PG teaching including implementing wikis for assessment, core concept videos and other rich media materials.
 I am currently leading a University of Manchester cross-school research project into the impact on staff of transitioning PGT units from face-to-face to Distance Learning delivery mode.
 I have published in a number of pedagogic journals and have organised, co-chaired and delivered a range of seminars, workshops and conference streams both in Manchester and nationally in these areas.
-Since 2013 I have been the Academic lead for eLearning and since 2016 Head of the Management of Projects Teaching Group in the School.
+I have also been the Academic lead for eLearning and Head of the Management of Projects Teaching Group in the School.

 Prior to becoming an academic in 2008, I enjoyed a successful 15 year career in manufacturing management, project management and consultancy at The University of Manchester Innovation Group (UMI3), PA Consulting Group and the Autobar Group of Companies.